 Born in 1954, in Bexley, Kent, U.K., as a teenager I worked with horses, later as a public relations executive, and latterly, self-employed as an antique restorer of dolls and teddy bears.
 I’m a mother, grandmother, dog lover, artist, writer, and collector of the vintage and quirky.
-Together with my husband, Roger Betts, we have survived four six-month adventures through the French inland waterways aboard our Dutch steel cruiser, Foxy Lady.
+Together with my husband, Roger Betts, we have survived five six-month adventures through the French inland waterways aboard our Dutch steel cruiser, Foxy Lady.

 I’m currently painting more than writing, mostly oils on canvas, and am aiming to put an exhibition together.
 In 2016, the artists’ supplies chain, Cowling & Wilcox made me their first featured artist of the year on their blog, Artist Heaven.